awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 For a complete list of Amazon S3 service\-specific condition keys, see [Available Condition Keys](amazon-s3-policy-keys.md#AvailableKeys-iamV2)\.
 The following permissions policies illustrate how object tagging enables fine grained access permissions management\.

-**Example 1: Allow a User to Read Only the Objects that Have a Specific Tag**
+**Example 1: Allow a user to read only the Objects that have a specific tag**
-The following permissions policy grants a user permission to read objects, but the condition limits the read permission to only objects that have the following specific tag key and value:
+The following permissions policy grants a user permission to read objects, but the condition limits the read permission to only objects that have the following specific tag key and value\.

 ```
 security : public